MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 ## embed images

-You can imbed images in your dashboard tiles using Markdown text.
+You can embed images in your dashboard tiles using Markdown text.

 For more information on GitHub Flavored Markdown, see [GitHub Flavored Markdown Spec](https://github.github.com/gfm/).